scmmmh/metadata-tutorial/source/access_data/oai_pmh/formats.rst

 Before we look at the output in a bit more detail, let us have a quick look at the code we use:

-* In line #1 we first create a new :code:`OAIMetadataReader` object with a single parameter, the base URL of the OAI-PMH endpoint.
+* In line #1 we first create a new :code:`OAIMetadataFormatReader` object with a single parameter, the base URL of the OAI-PMH endpoint.
 This new object is then assigned to the :code:`reader` variable.
-When we do this, the :code:`OAIMetadataReader` sends a request to the OAI-PMH server, which returns all available metadata formats.
-The :code:`OAIMetadataReader` then converts the response into a list of format objects.
+When we do this, the :code:`OAIMetadataFormatReader` sends a request to the OAI-PMH server, which returns all available metadata formats.
+The :code:`OAIMetadataFormatReader` then converts the response into a list of format objects.
 * In line #2 we use a "for" loop to loop over the list of format objects provided by the :code:`reader` object we created in the previous line.

   The "for" loop is one of the core concepts of programming.
 It allows us to apply a series of instructions to a list of things.
 In this case the things are the format objects provided by the :code:`reader`.
 In each iteration of the loop one format object is made available via the :code:`format` variable.
 Then the so-called body of the loop, which are those instructions that follow the :code:`for` line and are indented by at least 4 spaces.
 In our case there is only one instruction in the body of the loop, which is line #3.
 This line will be run once for each :code:`format` object provided by the :code:`reader`.